guptaaryan16/ShellAI-EV-Challenge/README.md

+# Shell.AI EV Challenge 2022 - Team Cerebro
-### This was the submission for the SHELLAI-EV-Challenge
+This was the submission for the SHELLAI-EV-Challenge 2022

 # Problem Statement:
 The challenge was to optimally place EV charging stations so that the configuration remains robust to demographic changes.